Ford Ranger (T6): South Africa

 The second-generation Ranger (T6) was launched in South Africa on 5 December 2022, with four trim levels available at launch: Base, XL, XLT and Wildtrak.
 For engines, it is available with a 2.0-litre Ecoblue single-turbo, 2.0-litre Ecoblue bi-turbo, and a 3.0-litre V6 turbo-diesel; along with two-wheel and four-wheel drive.
 In South Africa, all variants come as a Double Cab body at the time of its launch.

 In February 2023, the Raptor model using the 3.0-litre V6 EcoBoost twin-turbo petrol engine, was added to the line-up.

 In March 2023, the Single Cab and Super Cab bodies were introduced in South Africa, for the XL, XLT and Wildtrak trims.
 The Single Cab body use the 2.0-litre Ecoblue single-turbo engine, while the Super Cab body use the 2.0-litre Ecoblue bi-turbo engine, along with two-wheel and four-wheel drive.

 In October 2023, the Wildtrak X model using the 2.0-litre Ecoblue bi-turbo engine (4WD), was added to the line-up.

 In February 2024, the off-road focused Tremor model using the 2.0-litre Ecoblue bi-turbo engine (4WD), was added to the line-up.

 In March 2024, the flagship Platinum trim using the 2.0-litre Ecoblue bi-turbo engine (4WD), was added to the line-up.

+In March 2026, the 2.0-litre Ecoblue single-turbo engine was upgraded and became paired with a 10-speed automatic, the 2.0-litre Ecoblue bi-turbo engine was discontinued, the 2.3-litre EcoBoost turbo petrol engine was introduced for the XLT, Wildtrak and Sport trims, and a new Sport trim was added to the line-up.

+The Ranger Super Duty is planned to release in South Africa in 2027.